THEOplayer/samples-ios-sdk/Offline-Playback/Guides/howto-offline-stream-caching/README.md

 ## Playing Cached Stream

-Simply pass the same `SourceDescription` to `THEOplayer` instance to playback the cached content.
-THEOplayer SDK will check against the `CachingTask` array it has internally to determine if cache exists for the provided `SourceDescription`.
+Fetch the `SourceDescription` of the `CachingTask` from the cache API and pass it to the `THEOplayer` instance to playback the cached content.

 ## Summary

-This guide covered the usage of THEOplayer Cache API and how to download clear and DRM protected stream for offline playback.
+This guide covered the usage of OptiView Player Cache API and how to download clear and DRM protected stream for offline playback.

-For more guides about THEOplayer please visit [THEO Docs] portal.
+For more guides about OptiView Player please visit [OptiView Docs] portal.

 [//]: # (Sections reference)
 [Overview]: #Overview
-[Initialising a Caching Task]: #Initialising-a-Caching-Task
+[Initializing a Caching Task]: #Initializing-a-Caching-Task
 [Starting a Caching Task]: #Starting-a-Caching-Task
 [Pausing a Caching Task]: #Pausing-a-Caching-Task
 [Resuming a Caching Task]: #Resuming-a-Caching-Task